USER9646-YT/scratch-os-13/README.md

 ## Milestone 2.X (Beta)
 Desktop environment is done, looks like macOS.
 Adding apps and bugfixes.

-Licensed by the GNU General Public License Version 3.0
+Licensed by the GNU General Public License Version 3.0 and the USER General License.